tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 The upcoming news will be the work in the `msw` branch for adding the prototype I wrote in plain HTML, so there will be something (minimal and validated ✔) to deliver to production for the `0.1.0` version.

+## Reaching Production with Informed Standards

+I'm focused on deploying as many results involving MathSwe as possible without compromising the engineering, academic, and brand components.
+I started with a plain prototype of the math.software MVP.
+Eventually, all this led to a draft for the next MathSwe standards to keep complying with the engineering component I just mentioned.

+The new standards are being employed, empowering more iterations to get previous works more mature and hitting the light.

+MathSwe MVPs are designed with a General SWE (Mainstream/Mainstream+ according to the draft mentioned) quality grade.
+They're stable and well-engineered artifacts.
+As the organization's vision, MVPs aim to be replaced in the future with their engineering-grade counterparts, showing major maturity milestones.

+The **math.software** app is an MVP that will reach production soon in `v0.1.0` with minimal and stable features, allowing me to exploit my premium domain and pass from theory to practice once more.